terrestris/momo3/docs/geoportal/geodata_request_list.md

 # Geodata Requests

+###### This list is not used anymore, please go to /docs/geoportal/geodata-upload-list-KYRBAtlas.md instead!!

 ###### List of geodata layers to be provided and uploaded to the MOMO geoportal
 This list is meant as a living document and is not complete.
 Please add all data layers you want to provide to this list!